Hajj: The Pilgrimage to Mecca

 This is called Stoning the Jamarat, and it represents throwing away bad habits and rejecting evil.
 Pilgrims throw pebbles at three pillars that symbolise Satan.
 It’s like saying, “Not today, Satan!” and making a personal commitment to choose what’s right.

-Become a part of Path of the Muhajirun, a community inspired by the spirit of dedication and sacrifice of the early companions of the Prophet Muhammad (ﷺ).
+Become a part of the Muhajirun, a community inspired by the spirit of dedication and sacrifice of the early companions of the Prophet Muhammad (ﷺ).

 As a member, you’ll unlock exclusive lessons, achieve certificates, and connect with Muslims worldwide all free of charge!